-Miscellaneous service income: This relates to income generated from offering miscellaneous financial services to customers.
+This relates to income generated from offering miscellaneous financial services to customers.
 Revenue is recognized once performance obligation is satisfied based on the agreement between the Company and the counterparty.

-Revenue from advisory fee: This relates to revenue generated from providing corporate advisory fee by the Company to the customers.
+This also includes revenue generated from providing corporate advisory fee by the Company to the customers.